 How long does a HUD home inspection take?

 A HUD home inspection typically takes between two to three hours for an average single-family home.
-The report should be generated and completed within the next business day, though this will depend on the individual inspector you hire.
+They will generate a report within the next business day.
+Though this will depend on the individual inspector you hire.

 How much does a HUD home inspection cost?

-The Department of Housing and Urban Development does not set a standard fee for home inspections meant to examine the HUD inspection checklist and housing quality standards.
+The Department of Housing and Urban Development does not set a standard fee for home inspections.
 As a result, prices can vary across the country but they will typically range from $300 to $500.

 What is a HUD inspection on an apartment?

-A HUD inspection on an apartment is meant to ensure that the apartment complex is upholding the general housing quality standards expected by the agency.
+A HUD inspection on an apartment is to ensure that the apartment complex is upholding the general housing quality standards.
 This may apply more frequently to section 8 housing or subsidized housing that works with HUD.

 What type of cleaning is expected for a HUD inspection?